yandextaxitech/binaryprefs/README.md

 via NIO with memory mapped byte buffers and works IPC (between processes).
 Written from scratch.

-## Api finalization status

-Please note that api is not finalized yet and serialization contract or public api may be changed prior `1.0.0`.

 ## Advantages

 * Lightweight.
 Zero dependency